-This Action can be used to calculate the following quantities by employing the keywords listed below.
-You must select which from amongst these quantities you wish to calculate - this command cannot be run unless one of the quantities below is being calculated.
+This Action can be used to calculate the following scalar quantities directly.
+These quantities are calculated by employing the keywords listed below.
 These quantities can then be referenced elsewhere in the input file by using this Action's label followed by a dot and the name of the quantity.
 Some amongst them can be calculated multiple times with different parameters.
-In this case the quantities calculated can be referenced elsewhere in the input by using the name of the quantity followed by a numerical identifier e.g. label.less\than-1, label.less\than-2 etc.
+In this case the quantities calculated can be referenced elsewhere in the input by using the name of the quantity followed by a numerical identifier e.g. label.lessthan-1, label.lessthan-2 etc. When doing this and, for clarity we have made the label of the components customizable.
+As such by using the LABEL keyword in the description of the keyword input you can customize the component name

-Quantity Keyword Description

-vmean VMEAN the norm of the mean vector.
-The

-output component can be

-refererred to elsewhere in the input

-file by using the label.vmean

-between BETWEEN the number/fraction of values

-within a certain range.
-This is

-calculated using one of the formula

-described in the description of the

-keyword so as to make it

-continuous.
-You can calculate this

-quantity multiple times using

-different parameters.

-lessthan LESS_THAN the number of values less than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.

-mean MEAN the mean value.
-The output

-component can be refererred to

-elsewhere in the input file by using

-the label.mean

-morethan MORE_THAN the number of values more than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.
+Quantity Keyword Description vmean VMEAN the norm of the mean vector.
+The output component can be refererred to else- where in the input file by using the label.vmean between BETWEEN the number/fraction of values within a certain range.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. lessthan LESS_THAN the number of values less than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. mean MEAN the mean value.
+The output component can be refererred to elsewhere in the input file by using the label.mean morethan MORE_THAN the number of values more than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters.